arif-mf/UI-exercise/README.md

         </ol>
       </li>
     </ol>
-  a. pressing the Log In button sends the user to the Log In page
-  b. clicking on the company name in the User column goes to the company web site
-  c. clicking on the right arrow displays the next 10 posts (disabled if no more posts)
-  d. clicking on the left arrow displays the previous10 posts (disabled if no previous posts)
-  e. in logged in state, New Post and Log Out buttons are shown
-  i.
-New Post button navigates to Post Edit page in empty state ii.
-Log Out button kills user session and refreshes Home page
-7. in logged in state, clicking on post title navigates to Post Edit page in edit state
+7. in logged in state, clicking on post title navigates to Post Edit page in edit state:

       a.
-The user should only be able to edit their own posts
+The user should only be able to edit their own posts</li>
 ## Login page

 Build the application according to the specifications detailed in the PDF document.
 Refer to the wireframes for UI layout.